pinecone-io/pinecone-ts-client/README.md

   // This option tells the client not to throw if the index already exists.
   suppressConflicts: true,

   // This option tells the client not to resolve the promise until the
   // index is ready.
-  waitUntilReady: true
+  waitUntilReady: true,
 });
 ```